ithaka/PEP/docs/students.md

 Second, consider minor adjustments to the way your search string is constructed.
 If you’ve connected two words using AND, think about changing the operator to OR, which will produce a larger set of results.
 You can also remove one of your search terms to increase the number of results.

-Finally, try truncating a search term.
+Finally, try **truncating** a search term.
 Truncating is a way of reducing a word to its most basic part.
 This allows the database to pull up all of the forms of the word, instead of just the one you’ve entered.
-Most databases let you truncate using an asterisk.
 So a search for the truncated term child* will pull up results that use the words child, child’s, children, and children’s—whereas searching for children’s pulls up only the results that use the specific form of the word.

 To truncate a search term, examine the search term you are using.
 What other variations of that word might be used in publications on the topic?
 Your goal is to reduce the word to its most basic form so that all of its other potential forms will come up in your search results.
 For example, if you’re looking for articles about how to teach music, use the truncated form teach* to include articles that use the words teacher, teachers, and teaching.